aharonium/opensiddur.org/posts/HTML/miscellanea/meta-topics/the-open-siddur-project/essays/spirituality-as-our-hearts-are-stirred-to-create-and-contribute.html.md

 <body>
 Title: Our hearts are stirred to create and to share<br />
 Primary contributor: aharon-nissn.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=631">http://opensiddur.org/?p=631</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=631">http://opensiddur.org/?p=631</a>
 <p />
 <hr />